vaersaagod/cloudflaremate/README.md

 ## Description

-CloudflareMate makes life easier when using Cloudflare to statically cache Craft CMS sites, by
+CloudflareMate makes life a little bit easier when using Cloudflare to statically cache Craft CMS sites, by

-1. Making sure that requests are served with proper Cache-Control headers
+1. ...making sure that requests are served with proper Cache-Control headers
-2. Purging Cloudfare caches automatically when elements are created, saved, moved, deleted, etc.
+2. ...purging Cloudfare caches automatically when elements are created, saved, moved, deleted, etc.
+3. ...exposing some nifty buttons in the CP for purging the edge cache manually

 ## Requirements